muntasimulhaque/muntasimulhaque.github.io/index.md

 ---
 layout: default
 title: Muntasim Ul Haque
-description: Personal site of Muntasim Ul Haque - Telecommunications professional specializing in submarine cable infrastructure
+description: A telecommunications professional with over a decade of experience, focused on building and securing resilient submarine cable infrastructure in Bangladesh.
 ---
-#### Introduction

 A telecommunications professional with over a decade of experience, focused on building and securing resilient submarine cable infrastructure in Bangladesh.

-* Deputy Manager (Development) at [Bangladesh Submarine Cables PLC (BSCPLC)](https://bsccl.com.bd/){:target="_blank"}
-* Worked on SEA-ME-WE 5 and SEA-ME-WE 6 submarine cable projects, strengthening Bangladesh's international connectivity
-* [Integrity Award 2024](https://www.linkedin.com/posts/muntasimulhaque_i-am-honored-to-have-received-the-integrity-activity-7246364149318856704-aKEW){:target="_blank"} recipient from BSCPLC for professional excellence
-* Letter of Appreciation from BSCPLC for minimizing the impact of a nationwide internet blackout
-* Started in power generation before moving to telecommunications
-* An OIC Scholarship recipient during my B.S. in Electrical and Electronic Engineering at [Islamic University of Technology](https://www.iutoic-dhaka.edu/){:target="_blank"}
-* Live in Bangladesh, committed to building the resilient network infrastructure that will power the digital future

 #### Experience